J.D. Davis Player Props: Giants vs. Athletics

 J.D.
 Davis At The Plate

-- In 31.0% of his games this year, Davis has had at least one RBI.
-He's picked up more than one in 12.0% and driven in three or more of his team's runs in seven contests.
+- Davis has an RBI in 31 of 101 games this year, with multiple RBI in 12 of them.
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.